cs17btech11049/introduction-to-multiple-linear-regression-R/README.md

 The true mean has a probability of 98% of being in the interval between 986 and 1054 squared hours assuming that the original random variable is normally distributed, and the samples are independent.

 - 1.4
+4) Suppose that you did not know the variance in the previous problem but you measured the variance in your sample to be 275 (hours)2.
+Recompute the confidence interval with this new information and setting.

 ```{r}
 sx <- 275